4 Browser Alternatives that Holds Punch

-Now the Internet has evolved to such a point where you will find many websites that works more as applications.
-One persistent problem with browsers are they are plagued by bugs and security vulnerabilities.
-With the increase in popularity of a browser, more bugs and holes are discovered while in some popular browsers, the developers to compete with other browsers adds so much features, not needed by normal users that they almost turns them into bloatwares.
+The Internet has evolved to such a point where many websites works just like any standalone desktop application will work.
+But, one problem with browsers are, they are plagued by bugs and some still have security vulnerabilities.
+With the increase in popularity of a browser, bugs and security holes are discovered.
+Some popular browsers to compete with other browsers adds so much features that they becomes bloatware.

 RIP BrowsersImage courtesy miss_rogue